-5G versus 4G: How speed, latency and application support differ
+5G versus 4G: how speed, latency and application support differ

 With great power comes great responsibility.
 Although 5G isn't generally viewed as less secure than 4G, there are concerns that the new technology's speed and application support could create new security weaknesses that both service providers and adopters will need to address.

 The biggest worry is that 5G, by supporting new types of services, users and devices, will increase the overall attack surface, offering attackers new ways of entering and tampering with networks and workplace environments.

 Another troubling concern is that 5G's higher data rate will open the way for more powerful and effective Distributed Denial of Service (DDoS) attacks.

 Since a DDoS assault harnesses together multiple devices to direct data toward a targeted system, overwhelming it to the point of failure, higher data rates could make such attacks more powerful and destructive.

 The downside to 5G's improved IoT support is that larger networks offering enhanced performance and functionality, such as edge processing, will become attractive targets for attackers.

 Additionally, a new generation of 5G-enabled mobile and fixed technologies will give attackers a wider selection of potential targets, including autonomous vehicles, smart homes/cities assets, and office, industrial and medical devices.

 5G future

 "Industry in general seems to be taking a generally sensible posture to 5G hardware, software and networks, while keeping an eye on future innovation and new use cases," observes Jon Zayicek, principal, IT risk and security, at business and technology consulting firm Cask.

 "5G is early enough in its lifecycle that risks can be managed and mitigated as adoption increases."